miguelcarcamov/gpuvmem/README.md

 make -j
 ```

-# Now the telescopes are read from the MS file:
+# Now the antennas are read directly from the MS file

 # Usage

-Create your canvas or mod_in_0.fits with the image data in the header, typically we use a FITS CASA CLEAN dirty image of the desired object.
+Create your canvas or mod_in_0.fits with the image data on the header, typically we use the resulting dirty image from CASA tclean in FITS format.

 Create your input.dat file with the following data and change the parameters as you need.
-For example if you want to reconstruct a single ALMA dataset file:
+For example if you want to reconstruct an image:

-    noise_cut	100.5
-    ftol		1.0e-12
-    random_probability 0.0

-However, if you want to reconstruct a multi-antenna dataset.
-For example, CBI and CBI2.

     noise_cut	100.5
     ftol		1.0e-12